+40.5.2 Yellow flags at radio points

-40.5.3 The yellow flag will be displayed to crews only on the instruction of the clerk of the course.
+The yellow flag will be displayed to crews only on the instruction of the clerk of the course.
 The flags may only be displayed at radio points marked in the road book and by a marshal wearing a distinctive jacket of the colour stipulated in Appendix H and on which is marked the radio point symbol.
-The time of deployment of the flag will be recorded and notified to the clerk of the course who may allocate each crew affected a time which is judged to be the fairest.
+Flags will be displayed at all radio points preceding the incident.
+A yellow flag must be available at each stage radio point (situated at approximately 5 km intervals).

-40.5.4 No flag other than the yellow flag may be deployed at any point in a special stage.
+No flag other than the yellow flag may be deployed at any point in a special stage.